-During loading cycles conducted to higher maximum stress, beyond the onset of measurable dilatancy, hysteresis is observed in both axial and volumetric strain.
-The horizontal wave velocities evolve in three steps: they remain approximately constant up to a stress threshold (around 300~MPa in the test at $P_\mathrm{c}=120$~MPa, independently from the cycles), then decrease linearly up to the previous maximum stress experienced by the rock, and then decrease significantly more beyond that stress.
-Wave velocities change only very slightly at the onset of unloading, and return gradually to their initial values with further unloading.
-The wave velocity recovery is almost total after unloading (as documented by \citet{passelegue18b}), except for a small permanent decrease.
-Upon reloading after a given cycle, the axial and volumetric strain as well as the wave velocities follow a qualitatively similar change compared to that in the previous cycle, but do not overlap until the previous maximum stress is reached.
+During loading cycles conducted to higher maximum stress, beyond the onset of measurable dilatancy, hysteresis was observed in both axial and volumetric strain.
+The horizontal wave velocities evolved in three steps: they remained approximately constant up to a stress threshold (around 300~MPa in the test at $P_\mathrm{c}=120$~MPa, independently from the cycles), then decreased linearly up to the previous maximum stress experienced by the rock, and then decreased significantly more beyond that stress.
+Wave velocities changed only very slightly at the onset of unloading, and returned gradually to their initial values with further unloading.
+The wave velocity recovery was almost total after unloading (as documented by \citet{passelegue18b}), except for a small permanent decrease.
+Upon reloading after a given cycle, the axial and volumetric strain as well as the wave velocities followed a qualitatively similar change compared to that in the previous cycle, but did not overlap until the previous maximum stress is reached.